by Border Foods

 “For some reason, from a customer perspective, food tastes better in a brand new building,” Miguel says matter-of-factly.“If you see it’s old on the outside, you think it’s possibly dirty on the inside.”

 Taking Good Care of the Team

 But a refresh is equally important for team members.
 Reinvestment is how we take care of our employees.
-In an earlier interview, VP of Facilities Brian Davies said “touching the kitchen” by investing in new floors or improving kitchen flow, gives our team members the safe, clean environment they deserve to do their jobs well.
+In , VP of Facilities Brian Davies said “touching the kitchen” by investing in new floors or improving kitchen flow, gives our team members the safe, clean environment they deserve to do their jobs well.

 Throughout the remodel, retention was great — 98 percent of the original team came Back to work at Snelling!